 While your pregnancy discomforts may have settled down for now, your uterus continues to grow and stretch to fit your growing baby.
-It now stretches to about 2 centimeters above your belly button.
+It now stretches to about 2 centimeters (3/4 inch) above your belly button.

 Though your baby still has a lot of growing to do and will continue to put on more weight with each passing week, those ultrasound photos should start looking more like what you imagine a baby to look like.

 Your baby’s eyes are also continuing to develop this week.
-The iris doesn’t yet contain any pigment, but all other visual parts are present, including eyelids and eyebrows.
+The iris doesn’t yet contain any pigment, but all other visual parts are present, including eyelids and tiny eyebrows.

 The increased blood flow during pregnancy can contribute to varicose veins.
 These typically appear on your legs, but they can also appear on other body parts, such as the arms and torso.

 Hemorrhoids, painful, swollen veins around your bottom, are another common complaint during pregnancy.
 Extra pressure on your anus from your growing uterus can contribute to hemorrhoid formation.
 Pregnancy hormones and straining can also lead to hemorrhoids.

 Drinking lots of liquids and eating foods high in fiber can help prevent hemorrhoids.
-Aim for at least eight to 10 glasses of water and 20 to 25 grams of dietary fiber a day.
+Aim for at least 8 to 10 glasses of water and 20 to 25 grams of dietary fiber a day.
 Exercise can also help.

-Unless your doctor has limited your activities, try to fit in 30 minutes of exercise a day.
+Unless your doctor has limited your activities, try to fit in 30 minutes of exercise daily.
 Not only can exercise help you avoid hemorrhoids, but it can help you maintain a healthy pregnancy.

 If you do develop hemorrhoids, they typically resolve on their own.
 To help manage the pain associated with hemorrhoids, try soaking in a warm bath several times a day and avoid sitting for long periods of time.
 You can also speak with your healthcare provider about over-the-counter hemorrhoid creams or medicated wipes.

 What does labor feel like?
 How long does it typically last?
 And will I be able to handle the pain?
 What do I do with my baby once I bring it home?
 All of these topics and more will be addressed at a childbirth class.

-Classes can fill up quickly so you may want to schedule them now.
-Many hospitals offer generalized childbirth classes as well as more specialized ones, such as those related to infant CPR, breast-feeding basics, or even particular labor philosophies, such as the more natural Bradley method.
+Classes can fill up quickly, so you may want to schedule them now.
+Many hospitals offer generalized childbirth classes as well as more specialized ones, such as those related to infant CPR, breastfeeding basics, or even particular labor philosophies, such as the more natural Bradley method.

 Hospitals may also offer a tour of their maternity or baby unit as part of their childbirth classes, which could help you feel more comfortable about your upcoming stay.

-If you’re looking for classes outside of your local hospital, Lamaze International or the International Childbirth Education Association may be of some help.
+If you’re looking for classes outside of your local hospital, Lamaze International or The International Childbirth Education Association may be of some help.
 No matter where you look, schedule any classes before your 35th week to make sure you allow yourself time for early labor, should it happen.

 If you’re interested in working with a doula, speak with your healthcare provider.
 They may be able to provide you with a list of recommended doulas or other resources to help you find one.
 Referrals from friends are another great way to find a doula.

 You’re probably feeling great and your bump is adorable, but not yet making it difficult to get around.
-Unfortunately, your fatigue will likely return in the third trimester and your bump will soon become big enough that just the thought of getting around may make you feel exhausted.
+However, your fatigue will likely return in the third trimester, and your bump will soon become big enough that just the thought of getting around may make you feel exhausted.